fengchenLBL/aws-gcp-sftp-server/README.md

-# Setup an FTP Server on GCP VM using Docker
+# Setup an SFTP Server on GCP VM using Docker

 ## Step 1: Create a GCP VM Instance